waqas-ali/tf_plant_disease_classification/README.md

 -   Simple convolutional neural network with 3 Conv2D layer with 2 Dense layer.
 -   A Separable convolution neural network with 4 SeparableConv2D follow by 2 Dense layer.
--   Pretained version of Vgg16, Vgg19, inception, Xception, mobileNet, DenseCNN and ResNet on imagenet dataset and also on random intialization.
-We have seen that on DenseCNN and ResNet the model perform very badly where as on Inception and Xception we receive fair accuracy.
-On MobileNet in pretained version the model had bad accuracy (less than 70%) but on random initialization of weight with trainable True model perform good as compare to Inception and Xception.
+-   Pretained version of Vgg16, Vgg19, inception, Xception, MobileNet, DenseCNN and ResNet on imagenet dataset.
+We have seen that on DenseCNN and ResNet the model perform very badly where as on MobileNet, Inception and Xception we get fair accuracy.
+Vgg19 performed better than other models except Vgg16
+-   Random initialization of weights of pretained version of Vgg16, Vgg19, inception, Xception, mobileNet, DenseCNN and ResNet.We have seen on MobileNet the accuracy is much better as compare to other models.
+It could be because of overfitting.

 ### Validation and Test Loss/Accuracy

--
+- We used 15% data for validation and 10% data for test.